mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 - `grin-wallet listen` no longer accepts `-e` argument

-- `grin-wallet send -d` provides a strong warning if the destination is not a valid .onion address
+- `grin-wallet send -d` provides a strong warning if the destination is not a valid Slatepack address

 ## Deprecation Timeline

-If this RFC is adopted before v4.0.0 release:

 - With v4.0.0 a public announcement will be made to notify the Grin ecosystem that HTTP(S) will be fully deprecated in v5.0.0